Reetkapoor/ViolenceGuard-AI/README.md

 ### Model Inference Logic

 Input video is read frame-by-frame using OpenCV.
 The frames are first resized and normalised, then a fixed sequence is passed to the model.
-The model was trained from scratch on a local laptop and reused here only for inference.
+The model was trained from scratch locally and reused here only for inference.
 Predictons are smoothed using a sliding window.
 Final output includes label (Violence / NonViolence), confidence score, alert (flag), timestamp.

 ### API Interface